pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/create-project.md

 aliases: ["/docs/quickstart/aws/create-project/"]
 ---

-Now that you have set up your environment by installing Pulumi, installing your preferred language runtime, and configuring your AWS credentials, let's get started with creating your first Pulumi program.
+Now that you have set up your environment by installing Pulumi, installing your preferred language runtime, and configuring your AWS credentials, let's create your first Pulumi program.

-To get started, first create a new directory and project.

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}